Share this page

 Emily was appointed to the new Gloucestershire Advisory Board as Interim Chair in March 2023.
 She is a career civil servant who brings a breadth of leadership and board experience.
 This is her first advisory board position.

-She was fortunate to grow up in a family, school, and community where the arts and culture were rich and diverse which fostered in her a life-long love of both.
-She is also a mum to two primary age children which has made her even more passionate about early year learning and instilling a love and curiosity of reading, music, and the arts.
+She was fortunate to grow up in a family, school, and community where the arts and culture were rich and diverse, which fostered in her a life-long love of both.
+She is also a mum to two primary age children which has made her even more passionate about early years learning and instilling a love and curiosity for reading, music, and the arts.

 Aidan Ruland - Vice Chair and Chair of the Finance and HR subcommittee